 Tips for Hiring a Foundation Repair Contractor

 Foundation work is definitely not a do-it-yourself project, so it makes good sense to get at least three licensed contractors to give you a detailed proposal along with an assessment of your issues.
 The average inspection takes about two hours.
-Ron Davidson of Ram Jack Systems also offers the following advice and precautionary measures:
+A representative of Ram Jack Systems also offers the following advice and precautionary measures:

 - Educate yourself on foundation repair methods and ask a lot of questions.
 Don’t make your final decision based on advertising and cheap prices.
 If it sounds too good to be true, it probably is.